f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

-Lab 9.1: Prepare your ``Azure`` Account
+Lab 9.1: Prepare your Azure Account
 ---------------------------------------

-.. warning:: If you already created this account from Class2 (Azure SSG you do not need to recreate this item)
+.. warning:: If you already created an Azure Application in Class 2 (Azure SSG) you do not need to recreate this item.

 Setting up a Service Principal Account